status-im/status-security/drafts/linux-recommendations.md

 You can probably find reports on most computer models in the Linux Hardware project database https://linux-hardware.org/?view=computers

+Note that Linux compatibility can vary for special hardware like docking stations.

 #### Linux Distributions for beginners

 If you are new to Linux you will most likely start with one of the following distributions as they are very easy to install & use: